fcr3/182_final_project/README.md

+# Increasing Training Efficiency of Convolutional Neural Policy Networks for Deep Reinforcement Learning

-# CS 182 Final Project
+## CS182 Final Project

 This repository serves as the codebase for our CS 182 Final Project.